potty-dzmeia/SoundRecorder/README.md

-# SoundRecorder
+# LZ1ABC SoundRecorder

+This program records sound from the microphone and writes the data into files.
+It's very useful for recording hamradio contest and later putting it on the i-net, so people can hear themselves.

 * Windows sound recorder program.
+	* Can do ogg compression.
 	* Can record into separate files with configurable length (in seconds).
-	* Can do ogg compression.
+	* File names are of the kind:  2005-11-26 0019.wav , where yyyy-mm-dd time.wav

 * To use the program: